 I offer short and long term counselling and psychotherapy in Brighton (BN2 1RD) to provide a safe, confidential, supportive space for you to explore your thoughts, feelings and experiences.
 You might seek counselling and psychotherapy because you are struggling to cope, feeling dissatisfied with your life, having problems with relationships, trying to process a loss or a change, or finding it difficult to make a big decision.

 I have experience working therapeutically in a range of settings including in schools, colleges, in the NHS and in community settings, and with a variety of issues including anxiety, depression, disordered eating, relationship difficulties, chronic health issues, and problems at work or in education.

-I also have particular experience working with issues around gender and sexuality, with LGBTQ and gender diverse clients, with clients who practice non-monogamy, polyamory, BDSM, and other non-traditional relationships, and with clients who are sex workers.
+I also have particular experience working with issues around gender and sexuality, with LGBTQ+ clients, with clients who practice non-monogamy, polyamory, BDSM, and other non-traditional relationships, and with clients who are sex workers.

 Frequently Asked Questions

 What is the difference between counselling and psychotherapy?

-No one in the therapy world can agree on a clear answer to this one, which can be confusing for people trying to find the right support for them.
-Some people feel more comfortable with one of the terms and some associate counselling with shorter issue-focused work and psychotherapy with longer open-ended work.
+No one in the therapy world can agree on this, which can be confusing for people trying to find support.
+Some people associate counselling with shorter issue-focused work and psychotherapy with longer open-ended personal development work.
 I use the terms interchangeably and will discuss with you what type of support you are looking for in our initial consultation.

 What happens in the initial consultation?

 I believe that a good relationship between therapist and client has a big impact on the effectiveness of therapy, so I offer a free initial consultation to see if working together feels right for both of us.
-This gives you a chance to find out more about how I work and whether I am the right fit for you, and me a chance to get a sense of what you are looking for from counselling and whether I can support you with that, or whether another type of service might be more appropriate for you right now.
+This gives you a chance to find out more about how I work and whether I am the right fit for you, and for me to get a sense of what you are looking for from therapy and whether I can support you with that, or whether another type of service might be more appropriate for you.

 When do sessions take place?